How To Market A Book Online In Three Easy Steps

 Perhaps you have news about a recent press release for your book or recent book signings.
 Don’t forget to add a little SEO that you have learned.

 Or, you can publish it again as a new article.
-This helps you with posting fresh content and saves you time on writing a whole new post.
+This helps you post fresh content and saves you time writing a whole new post.

 4. Encourage comments